BasinLeon/BasinLeon/README.md

 *   Advanced Python techniques for data analysis and visualization 📊
 *   SQL for efficient data querying and management 🗄️
-*   JavaScript for interactive web development and data visualization** 🌐
+*   JavaScript for interactive web development and data visualization 🌐

 **I'm looking to collaborate on ...**

 *   Projects that leverage data to drive business growth and innovation 📈
 *   Open-source initiatives that empower sales and marketing professionals 🤝
-*   Creative endeavors that blend technology, storytelling, and human connection✍️
+*   Creative endeavors that blend technology, storytelling, and human connection ✍️

 **How to reach me**